 A solicitor can be sued for negligence the same way any other professional can.
 In fact, these cases are fairly common for law firms, especially when they lose a case a client wanted to win.

 For those who don’t know, professional negligence is when a professional fails to perform their responsibilities to the standard expected of their clients.
 For the claim to be successful, the client has to prove that they suffered financial loss, physical damage or injury.
 You can also sue your lawyer for negligence, you just need to prove that the attorney took for granted your case by missing the deadline, filed some wrong documents, made mistakes, and did not comply with court orders.
-Being involved in lawsuits after lawsuits can be stressful, so to avoid all of these, make sure to only work with reliable firms and attorneys like Personal Injury Lawyer Dothan.

 Even if the law firm is found to be in the right, they might still be liable for legal fees or at least the cost of closing the firm whilst the proceedings take place.
 Professional negligence is definitely a reason for law firms to require legal help.